Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 • Diabetes Mellitus

-• Thyroid Disease
+• Thyroid disease

-• Autoimmune conditions like Alopecia Areata
+• Alopecia Areata

-4. Lifestyle & External Factors
+4. Lifestyle and External Factors

 • Mental stress